-Vonrd Posted February 2 Report Share Posted February 2 There's also one on the Me-262 and the Okha.
-Klaiber and Erhardt 2 Quote Link to comment Share on other sites More sharing options...
+Vonrd Posted February 2, 2024 Report Posted February 2, 2024 There's also one on the Me-262 and the Okha.
+Klaiber and Erhardt 2 Quote

-Vonrd Posted February 3 Author Report Share Posted February 3 Can anyone ID a mistake in the verbal? (there may be more than one actually).
-Snaggle 1 Quote Link to comment Share on other sites More sharing options...
+Vonrd Posted February 3, 2024 Author Report Posted February 3, 2024 Can anyone ID a mistake in the verbal? (there may be more than one actually).
+Snaggle 1 Quote

-Snaggle Posted February 3 Report Share Posted February 3 4 hours ago, Vonrd said: Can anyone ID a mistake in the verbal? (there may be more than one actually).
+Snaggle Posted February 3, 2024 Report Posted February 3, 2024 4 hours ago, Vonrd said: Can anyone ID a mistake in the verbal? (there may be more than one actually).
 1. Wing section behind leading edge fabric 2.
 Water injection worn out engine in minutes.
-3. Main stay of USAF haha Quote Link to comment Share on other sites More sharing options...
+3. Main stay of USAF haha Quote

-Vonrd Posted February 3 Author Report Share Posted February 3 1 hour ago, Snaggle said: Main stay of USAF haha Actually, I missed that Snaggle 1 Quote Link to comment Share on other sites More sharing options...
+Vonrd Posted February 3, 2024 Author Report Posted February 3, 2024 1 hour ago, Snaggle said: Main stay of USAF haha Actually, I missed that Snaggle 1 Quote

-Klaiber Posted February 3 Report Share Posted February 3 What I think is interesting is that the narrator says uh·loo·muh·nuhm, not a·luh·mi·nee·uhm.
-Snaggle and wheelsup_cavu 2 Quote Link to comment Share on other sites More sharing options...
+Klaiber Posted February 3, 2024 Report Posted February 3, 2024 What I think is interesting is that the narrator says uh·loo·muh·nuhm, not a·luh·mi·nee·uhm. wheelsup_cavu and Snaggle 2 Quote

-wheelsup_cavu Posted February 4 Report Share Posted February 4 On 2/2/2024 at 9:19 PM, Snaggle said: Wing section behind leading edge fabric As I seem to recall the Ailerons, Elevators, & Rudder of a Corsair were fabric covered during WW2?
-Wheels Quote Link to comment Share on other sites More sharing options...
+wheelsup_cavu Posted February 4, 2024 Report Posted February 4, 2024 On 2/2/2024 at 9:19 PM, Snaggle said: Wing section behind leading edge fabric As I seem to recall the Ailerons, Elevators, & Rudder of a Corsair were fabric covered during WW2?
+Wheels Quote

-Snaggle Posted February 4 Report Share Posted February 4 51 minutes ago, wheelsup_cavu said: As I seem to recall the Ailerons, Elevators, & Rudder of a Corsair were fabric covered during WW2?
-Agreed but not the entire wing Quote Link to comment Share on other sites More sharing options...
+Snaggle Posted February 4, 2024 Report Posted February 4, 2024 51 minutes ago, wheelsup_cavu said: As I seem to recall the Ailerons, Elevators, & Rudder of a Corsair were fabric covered during WW2?
+Agreed but not the entire wing Quote

-Vonrd Posted February 4 Author Report Share Posted February 4 1 hour ago, Snaggle said: Agreed but not the entire wing Early Corsairs had the outer wings bays aft of the main spar covered in fabric: " the Corsair was also the last American-produced fighter aircraft to feature fabric as the skinning for the top and bottom of each outer wing, aft of the main spar and armament bays, and for the ailerons, elevators, and rudder" Snaggle 1 Quote Link to comment Share on other sites More sharing options...
+Vonrd Posted February 4, 2024 Author Report Posted February 4, 2024 1 hour ago, Snaggle said: Agreed but not the entire wing Early Corsairs had the outer wings bays aft of the main spar covered in fabric: " the Corsair was also the last American-produced fighter aircraft to feature fabric as the skinning for the top and bottom of each outer wing, aft of the main spar and armament bays, and for the ailerons, elevators, and rudder" Snaggle 1 Quote

 Recommended Posts